Alphaville (band): Projects

 Gold has released two solo albums (So Long Celeste, 1992, and United, 1996, both mixing personal creations and covers), alongside his work in the band.

 Lloyd also worked on a project named Atlantic Popes with singer Max Holler, releasing a 13-track CD.

 Alphaville participated in Night of the Proms in 2002, performing "Big in Japan" and "Forever Young".
 Gold also contributed to a group performance of "Let It Be" with other performers at the event.

 On 25–26 May 2018, Alphaville and Marian Gold played two nights at the Whisky a Go Go club in Hollywood.
 The two concerts were also live streamed.

 On 15 March 2019, the album Forever Young was remastered for the 35th anniversary.

 On 7 May 2021, the albums "Afternoons in Utopia" and "The Breathtaking Blue" was remastered after the successful reissue of the album Forever Young.

 To support the upcoming release of the symphonic album Eternally Yours in 2022, Gold and his daughter Lily Becker began a podcast discussing Alphaville songs and the album.

+Political activism

+In 2026, Alphaville's management objected to the band's songs being played on "Austria First", the radio station of the Austrian far-right FPÖ party, stating they would take legal action against it if possible.
+The band also distanced themselves from the use of its songs by Germany's AfD party, although they had been unable to stop this through legal means.

+In April 2026, they objected to their song "Forever Young" being used by US President Donald Trump.
+On Truth Social, he uploaded an AI generated video with their song as background music.

+Alphaville's singer Marian Gold stated on Instagram:

+[...]
+As we, the band Alphaville, do not in any way agree with Trump's political views and, in fact, largely abhor them, we will ensure that this post is removed from the internet immediately. [...]